apradhn/simple-todo-list-with-ajax-web-0615-public/README.md

 ![create.js.erb using partial](./images/create-js-erb-2.png)

 And we're done creating todos with Ajax!
-If you're feeling ambitious, try to implement the functionality for deleting items with Ajax as well.
 In the next section, we'll refactor our code by using `remote: true`.

 ### Refactoring with `remote: true`